pbrotoisworo/tweet2map/README.md

 `tweepy pandas geopandas`

-Run the `main.py` file to initialize and create the config file.
+Run the `main.py` to initialize and create the config file.

 ## Input Twitter Tokens
 Create a Twitter developer account and get your own Twitter API tokens [here](https://developer.twitter.com/en).
 Afterwards, you have 2 options of entering your API tokens into the Tweet2Map software.
 You can manually input the tokens into the `config.ini` file or you can input them via the CLI using these arguments: